pandastrike/fairmont/README.md

     foo() if type( foo ) == "function"

+**timer** Set a timer.
+Takes an interval in microseconds and an action.
+Returns a function to cancel the timer.
+Basically, a more convenient way to call `setTimeout` and `clearTimeout`.

+    cancel = timer 1000, -> console.log "Done"
+    cancel()

 ## Array Functions

 **remove** Destructively remove an element from an array.
 Returns the element removed.